Email FacebookTwitterMenu burgerClose thin

 The Trump Account and Capital Gains Taxes

-Under the law, individuals can contribute up to $5,000 per year to a Trump Account.
-Contributions are made with after-tax dollars, and the account is allowed to grow tax-deferred over time.
-No contributions are allowed in the first 12 months after the law’s enactment.
-However, the $5,000 limit will be indexed for inflation starting in 2028.
+Under the law, annual contributions to a Trump Account are capped at $5,000 per beneficiary and must be made with after-tax dollars.
+Account earnings are allowed to grow on a tax-deferred basis.
+Contributions are not permitted during the first 12 months following enactment, and the $5,000 contribution limit will be indexed for inflation beginning in 2028.

 Trump Account Contribution and Withdrawal Rules